 5. Do use large ziplock bags and label them

 Keep items as pj’s in one bag, clean underwear in another, and dirty items in another.
 Another trick is if you’re taking two suitcases, slowly transfer the dirty clothes to one case as the days go on.
 Then halfway through the trip, if you are traveling from one place to another, you’ll only have to lug one suitcase from the car to the hotel room; the one with the clean clothes!

 If you’ve ever spilled something on your favorite new outfit while on vacation, you probably know the frustration of having to hunt around in a foreign city to find some stain remover.
 What a nuisance!
 Be sure to pack a tiny bottle of laundry stain remover when you travel.
 A small amount of dish-washing soap to cut grease also works wonders.
 Both come in very handy to help lessen stains until you can get home and do a proper wash.

 7. Don’t leave home without a pretty pashmina that matches your outfit

-Weather is so unpredictable, and a pashmina is light to pack but very warm.
-Pashmina also can take you from day tonight, and they dress up a plain outfit in case you suddenly find yourself going somewhere fancy.
+The weather is so unpredictable, and pashmina is light to pack but very warm.
+Pashmina also can take you from day to night, and they dress up a plain outfit in case you suddenly find yourself going somewhere fancy.